ghc-proposals/ghc-proposals/proposals/0000-explicit-specificity.rst

 Explicit specificity in type variable binders
 =============================================

+This proposal introduces new syntax ``typeRep :: forall {k} (a :: k). ...`` (the braces are new) to allow a user to quantify a variable without affecting downstream users who might use visible type application.

 `Visible type application
 <https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#visible-type-application>`_
 brings with it the need to classify type variable arguments to functions as